joe7575/techage/manuals/manual_ta4_EN.md

 See TA3 pump.

 The TA4 pump pumps 8 units of liquid every two seconds.

+In the "Flow limiter" mode, the number of units pumped by the pump can be limited.
+The flow limiter mode can be activated via the open-end wrench menu by configuring the number of units in the menu.
+Once the configured number of units have been pumped, the pump will turn off.
+When the pump is turned on again, it will pump the configured number of units again and then turn off.

+The flow limiter can also be configured and started using a Lua or Beduino controller.

 The pump also supports the `flowrate` command.
-This means that the total flow rate through the pump can be queried.
+This allows the total flow rate through the pump to be queried.

 [ta4_pump|image]